 School of Graduate Studies (SGS)

 All graduate programs at our University function under the umbrella of the School of Graduate Studies (SGS).
 The SGS website contains information that you should review.
-For example, Essential Guide for Grad Students outlines SGS services, grant announcements and more.
+For example, The Grad Hub outlines SGS services, grant announcements and more.
 The School of Graduate Studies Calendar is a binding document that outlines important regulations that govern graduate programs at U of T; and SGS Sessional Dates outlines important dates and deadlines throughout the academic year.